Palisades Village: General Porpoise

 General Porpoise, a Seattle-based doughnut shop operated by chef Renee Erickson and offering sufganiyot, jelly doughnuts, and other filled doughnuts with fillings such as its signature roasted lemon curd doughnut, opened its first location outside the Seattle area in the Palisades Village on opening day.
 Little more than six months after opening, General Porpoise closed its doors on March 26, 2019, after lower than expected sales.

 Celebrity sightings

-Since opening its doors, Palisades Village has played host to a large number of celebrities.
-Since opening, Adam Sandler, Jennifer Garner, John Legend, Kevin Nealon, Billy Crystal, Kate Beckinsale have been spotted shopping there, among others.
+Since opening, Adam Sandler, Jennifer Garner, John Legend, Kevin Nealon, Billy Crystal, and Kate Beckinsale have been spotted shopping there, among others.